SammyKrosoft/Encode-File-to-Base64-String-And-Decode/ReadMe.md

 ## Mode information - How to use the functions

-You must dot source this script to be able to use the functions described below :-)
+You must dot source this script to be able to use the functions described below :grin: :grin:

 To dot source this script, you must type a dot, then a space, then the path to the script - if it's a script you're calling from the current directory, the path before the file name is "dot-back-slash" aka ".\\" and then the file name:
 ```powershell